ameliaGTS/ameliaGTS/README.md

 - 👋 Hi, I’m @ameliaGTS
-- 👀 I’m a recruiter for an agile IT talent agency based in Auckland, NZ.
-We're looking for highly skilled developers throughout Australasia all the time.
+- 👀 I’m a recruiter for an agile IT talent agency based in AUS & NZ.
+We're looking for skilled developers throughout Australasia all the time.
+- Check out our latest listing and our other roles: https://gtsnz.co.nz/jobs/327335/
+- All of our senior positions are exclusive
-- 📫 Reach me at amelia@gtsnz.co.nz with your CV and GitHub profile to enquire about our lastest openings.
-Or if there isn't anything interesting to you now, we're happy to put you on our databse and reach out to you when a new client is looking for someone with your skill set.
+- 📫 Reach me at amelia@gtsnz.co.nz with your CV or GitHub profile and I'll let you know when we have an open role that suits you

 <!---
 ameliaGTS/ameliaGTS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.